-- Call it!
-Let the Let the person doing the bullying know that what they’re doing isn’t okay.
+- Call it! - Let the person doing the bullying know that what they’re doing isn’t okay.
 It can be hard in the moment but it can make a huge difference.
 If you feel safe to, use your words to show kindness and aroha to those involved.

-- Get some tips or help – you don’t have to deal with bullying alone.
+- Get some tips or help – You don’t have to challenge bullying on your own.
 Seek out some help from others – friends, whānau, parents, teachers or a helpline.
 Then act on their advice, or have them awhi you to act.
 There are people who care and want to help!

-- And determine which Upstander actions each of the adults is using.
+- which of the 5 Upstander actions each of the adults is using.

-If we think about the car and its different parts, be creative and think about:
+If we think about your car and its different parts, be creative and think about: